 Desktop software

-This type of CRM is considered to be a program that runs locally on a laptop or desktop computer.
-As for us, it is an inconvenient approach for the real estate industry because users can access applications only from a host computer.
+This type of CRM runs locally on a laptop or desktop computer.
+Although less convenient for the real estate industry (because users can access applications only from a host computer), this setup is good for fields with strict data protection laws and regulations.

 Cross-platform solution